E. 88th Avenue Environmental Assessment

 What is an Environmental Assessment?

-An Environmental Assessment, required by the National Environmental Policy Act (NEPA), is a concise document prepared to identify both positive or negative impacts related to a project.
-During NEPA, impacts to the community (land use, socioeconomics, noise, historic resources, etc.), and natural resources (wetlands, air quality, wildlife, water quality, etc.) are assessed to avoid, minimize and mitigate for environmental effects.
+An Environmental Assessment, required by the National Environmental Policy Act (NEPA), is a concise document prepared to identify both positive and negative impacts related to a project.
+During NEPA, impacts to community and natural resources are assessed.
+Impacts to the community focus on land use patterns, the socioeconomics of those affected, noise, effects to historic resources, and more.
+Natural resources include wetlands, air quality, wildlife, water quality, and others.
+Impacts to these environmental resources are assessed to avoid, minimize and mitigate possible negative impacts.

 - Stakeholder interviews and meetings with adjacent landowners (Fall 2018 – Spring 2019)